 Following a list of main events and typical festivals and celebrations of Valletta.

 - St. Paul’s Shipwreck Festival (February)

 - International Choir Festival

 HOW TO REACH AND MOVE IN VALLETTA

-main airports is the Luqa - Gudja Airport.
+the main airport is the Luqa – Gudja Airport.

 download the transportation map

 download the transportation APP